tablelandnetwork/js-tableland-cli/README.md

   tableland read [statement]   Run a read-only query against a remote table
                                                           [aliases: r, query, q]
   tableland receipt <hash>     Get the receipt of a chain transaction to know if
-                                it was executed, and the execution details tableland schema <name>      Get info about a given table schema tableland write [statement]  Run a mutating SQL statement against a remote tab le                           [aliases: w, run, r] tableland shell [statement]  Interact with tableland via an interactive shell environment                      [aliases: s, sh]
+                               it was executed, and the execution details tableland schema <name>      Get info about a given table schema tableland write [statement]  Run a mutating SQL statement against a remote table                        [aliases: w, run, r] tableland shell [statement]  Interact with tableland via an interactive shell environment                      [aliases: s, sh]